 - Member-only Operational Excellence (OpEx) database

-- Its purpose is for industry to learn from each other to improve operations, safety and avoid forced outages and lost time accidents
+- Its purpose is for industry to learn from each other to improve operations, safety, environmental performance and reduce unplanned outages

-- Only confidential event reporting program/database available in the hydro industry
+- Only confidential event reporting program/database available in the hydropower industry

 - Serves as a clearinghouse of all hydropower operation-related information

-- Useful tool for improving operations and workplace safety
+- Useful tool for improving operations, workplace safety, and a training resource

 - Member “discussion boards” on: